 In rare scenarios, get a reconsideration of value

-If the appraisal came in under contract, your gut instinct may be to call up the appraiser and ask about how they came up with that number.
+If the appraisal came in under contract, your gut instinct might be to call up the appraiser and ask about how they came up with that number.
 But appraisers can’t talk to you about the value of the home you’re selling (and they can’t talk to the buyers, either).
-The challenge to the appraised value has to originate from the lender, and better yet if you can bring evidence to the table in the form of comparable sales.
+The challenge to the appraised value has to originate from the lender and, better yet, if you can bring evidence to the table in the form of comparable sales.

 Clear title